georgene01/EEE30888_DWTGEO002_Sensing/README.md

 - **Simulation Data**: Results and data from various simulations conducted during the design phase.
 - **Documentation**: Additional project notes and design considerations.

-## Getting Started
-To get started with this project:
-1. Clone this repository to your local machine.
-2. Review the `Components List` to acquire necessary parts.
-3. Use the `Schematics` and `PCB Layouts` for assembling and manufacturing.

 ## Contributing
 As I am new to GitHub and continuously learning more about electronic design and PCB development, I welcome contributions, suggestions, and feedback.
 Please feel free to fork this repository, make changes, and submit a pull request.